HOLISTIC CYBERSECURITY - IN DEPTH

 Microsegmentation

-Implementation begins curating network and data assets to limit the attack surfaces by segmenting the network and microsegmenting data and tagging the data with allowable actions and authenticated actor access.
+Implementation begins by curating network and data assets to limit the attack surfaces by segmenting the network and microsegmenting data and tagging the data with allowable actions and authenticated actor access.
 All software from third-party software suppliers.

 Least Privilege, Identity and Authentication